-- It is forbidden to do any construction work outdoors and indoors (when noisy), to use a leaf blower or to mow your lawn on Sundays and between 9 p.m. and 7 a.m. every day.
+- It is forbidden to do any construction work outdoors and indoors (when noisy), to use a leaf blower or to mow your lawn with a motor lawn mower on Sundays and between 9 p.m. and 7 a.m. every day.

 It is forbidden to deposit, or to allow to be deposited, snow or ice on the sidewalk, into the street, in a park, on public land, on a public place, into water or watercourses belonging to the municipality, or within 3 m (9.9 ft.) of a fire hydrant.